KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/initial-dex-offering.md

 ##### The Right to Barter in Private

 Finally, the lack of current privacy options in the ICO process inhibits blockchain participants from purchasing within our right to barter in private.
 This right to privately exchange goods and services extends further into history than the written word.
 We have, as a species, utilized this right to organize into communities, institutions, and even nations.

-Many of humanity’s most meaningful advancements in art, technology, and other human endeavors began in situations where the creator had the security of privacy in which to explore, to discover, to make mistakes, and to learn thereby.
+Many of humanity’s most meaningful advancements in art, technology, and other human endeavors began in situations where the creator had the security of privacy in which to explore, to discover, to make mistakes, and to learn.

-The right to barter in private, however, is under modern threat as the recent monumental and historical phenomenon, "The Internet of Information," permits many kinds of people to quietly and without inhibition; monitor other people’s shopping and bartering behavior.
+The right to barter in private, however, is under modern threat as the recent monumental and historical phenomenon known as "The Internet of Information" permits many kinds of people to quietly and without inhibition monitor other people’s shopping and bartering behavior.
 This is a dangerous development, as it destroys the privacy that empowers much of humanity’s personal growth.
-We must reserve our right to barter in private, for we observe that there are myriad ways in which a common person may explore personal growth in an economic environment.
+We must reserve our right to barter in private, for we observe that there is a myriad of ways in which a common person may explore personal growth in an economic environment.

-Yet, the highly traceable nature of today’s centralized ICO model is in direct contradiction to this human need.
+The highly traceable nature of today’s centralized ICO model is in direct contradiction to this human need.

 #### The Blockchain Industry Needs a Solution